Books to Read While Traveling: A Literary Journey for Backpackers

 Into the Wild – Jon Krakauer

-A gripping true story of Chris McCandless, who leaves society behind to seek freedom in the Alaskan wilderness.
+The gripping true story of Chris McCandless, who left society behind to seek freedom in the Alaskan wilderness.
 Inspiring and haunting.
+The movie became such a well loved, modern classic, it was made into a movie in 2007.

 Saga – Brian K. Vaughan & Fiona Staples